docsforadobe/after-effects-scripting-guide/docs/items/item.rst

 **Example**

 This example gets the second item from the project and checks that it is a folder.
-It then removes from thefolder any top-level item that is not currently selected.
-It also checks to make sure that, for each item in thefolder, the parent is properly set to the correct folder.
+It then removes from the folder any top-level item that is not currently selected.
+It also checks to make sure that, for each item in the folder, the parent is properly set to the correct folder.

 ::